AdobeDocs/experience-platform.en/help/ingestion/home.md

 >[!TIP]
 >
 >Use single-line JSON instead of multi-line JSON as input for batch ingestion.
-Single-line JSON allows for better performance as the system can split one input file into multiple chunks and process them in parallel, whereas multi-line JSON cannot be split.
-This can significantly reduce costs of processing batches of data as well as improve the latency in processing the batches.
+Single-line JSON allows for better performance as the system can divide one input file into multiple chunks and process them in parallel, whereas multi-line JSON cannot be split.
+This can significantly reduce data processing costs and improve batch processing latency.

 ## Streaming ingestion